 Water is an integral component of oil and gas development.
 Recognizing the need for a balanced approach to water use, Schlumberger leverages our extensive oilfield experience and technologies with teams of water and geoscience expertise to help increase water efficiencies.
 Novel completion technologies such as the Broadband Precision* integrated completion service and the Broadband Sequence* fracturing service are helping our clients improve the effectiveness of stimulation treatments and optimize water usage in their operations.
 By increasing water efficiency, these innovative technologies are enabling our customers to operate in water-stressed and environmentally sensitive areas.
 Water is used in our engineering centers and field operations facilities for equipment manufacturing and for cleaning of equipment, as well as for camp and catering purposes.
 Data for water consumption in approximately 70% of our facilities, not including North America, is presented in the graph below.

-To better manage waste materials, Schlumberger is constantly improving processes and materials.
+To manage waste materials more efficiently, Schlumberger is constantly improving processes and materials.
 We reuse materials when possible, recycle more for our own operations and for our customers, and use our novel technologies to find new recovery methods.
-We continue to seek opportunities to reduce both our direct consumption of resources and the wastes we generate.
-Waste management also includes procedures to control the minimization, recycling, and disposal of wastes associated with the Company’s activities or, separately, where waste management and treatment services are provided to a customer.
+We continue to seek opportunities to reduce both our direct consumption of resources and the waste we generate.

 Schlumberger is working to improve energy efficiency through product development while also addressing the energy challenges facing our customers in the oil and gas industry.
 In the United Kingdom and Norway, we have been conducting energy audits of our facilities and implementing energy-reduction measures based on those audits.
 When sourcing energy, our supply chain organization evaluates logistics, local resource scarcity, and potential impacts on the environment, particularly in North America and for WesternGeco.
 When possible, we purchase energy-efficient equipment and procure electricity from a sustainable source.